MatBingo/MatBingo/README.md

 - 💪🏼 Future Goal: Work as a Software developer

-- ⚡ One curiosityabout me: I'm really into RPGs 🤓
+- ⚡ One curiosity about me: I'm really into RPGs 🤓